pusher-community/real-time-laravel/activity-streams/simple-auth.md

 To give an activity more context it's important to know who is triggering that activity.
 So, we need some form of authentication resulting in an associated logged in user.

 For each component we add to an application we increase its complexity.
 For that reason we're going to avoid adding a database dependency.
-Instead, we're going to use social login using the [Socialite](https://github.com/laravel/socialite/) package and simply store the authenticated user information in the `Session`.
-This isn't a production grade solution, but it helps us get simple authentication added to our application in super-quick time.
+Instead, we're going to use social login using the [Socialite](https://github.com/laravel/socialite/) package and simply store the authenticated user information in the `Session`. **This isn't a production grade solution**, but it helps us get simple authentication added to our application in super-quick time.

 <i class="fa fa-rocket fa-2"></i> Since [GitHub](https://github.com) is referred to in the Socialite documentation we're going to use it for our social login.
 So, you'll need a GitHub account.